-Rabbi Oliver Joseph of the New North London Synagogue shares his story of carrying a BRCA gene mutation.
+Rabbi Oliver Joseph of the New North London Synagogue shares his story of carrying a BRCA gene fault.

-The BRCA1 gene mutation changed my life, you should know why.
+The BRCA1 gene fault changed my life, you should know why.

 On the surface, I am a regular North London Jewish guy, except I am not.
 I grew up in Finchley in a happy home, with a dog, two older sisters - a twin and baby sister, candles on Friday night, summer camp and all the furnishings of a good Jewish life.